nextgis/docs_toolbox/source/vector2datalens.rst

 Prepare vector layer for DataLens
 =================================
-The tool converts vector dataset in GeoJSON format to a CSV file, compatible with DataLens BI service.
+The tool converts vector dataset to a CSV file, compatible with DataLens BI service.
 Both Geopolygons and Geopoints are supported.

 Inputs: